Greetings mate, and Welcome aboard!

 One difference you’ll notice here vs. others in the line is the bass; there’s more of it for sure, but it’s still not over the top.

-The treble isn’t going to get out of line which is perhaps the most important piece to this.
+The treble isn’t going to get out of line which is also an important piece to this.

 If you’re super sensitive to it as I am, you’ll find that it sits nicely in the mix without sounding essy or sibilant; an issue in other headphones like the 400 series from HIFIMAN, M40x, DEVA, etc.

-This, in addition to comfort, are what makes the 58X perfect for long listening or mixing sessions.
+This, in addition to comfort, is what makes the 58X perfect for long listening or mixing sessions.

 Reference